mtoolkit/mtoolkit/README.md

 MToolkit is a simple PHP toolkit, it is compliant with the PSR-0 Standard:
 - A fully-qualified namespace and class must have the following structure \\\<Vendor Name>\\\(\<Namespace\>)*\\\<Class Name>.
 - Each namespace must have a top-level namespace ("Vendor Name").
-(Missing)
 - Each namespace can have as many sub-namespaces as it wishes.
 - Each namespace separator is converted to a DIRECTORY_SEPARATOR when loading from the file system.
 - Each underscore in the class name is converted to a DIRECTORY_SEPARATOR.
 The underscore has no special meaning in the namespace.